trinhgiahuy/comp.ce.100-rust-exercise-guide/src/2_build-and-run.md

 When the environment variable is set, we should be able to use:

-`cargo build`, to produce an executable file, that we can run on the PYNQ-Z1.
+`cargo build`, to produce an executable file that we can run on the PYNQ-Z1.

 For instance, at TC219 using on Git Bash and Vivado 2017.2:
 1. `export XILINX_SDK="C:/Apps/Xilinx_Vivado2017/SDK/2017.2"`